Cremation is offered by Arms of Aloha in conjunction with our Compassionate Home Euthanasia Service

 • Hawaiian Humane Society, your regular vet clinic, an emergency clinic, or Oahu Pet Crematory are all able to accept your pet for cremation services.
 You will need to call ahead and provide your own transporation.

-• If you had scheduled a euthanasia appointment with us, one of our staff members will probably be able to come do a pickup for cremation during business hours if you need it.
+• If you had scheduled a euthanasia appointment with us, one of our staff members at Arms of Aloha will probably be able to come do a pickup for cremation during business hours if you need it.